JoshBricker30/ENG3/README.md

 The most challenging part of the assignment by far was wiring.
 I learned that it's better to do the wiring modularly, instead of trying to wire everything at once; for instance, the potentiometer can be treated as a separate unit both code and wiring-wise.
 I did not realize the Mosfet Transistor's direction mattered - I was confused to why the motor was not running.
 Paul helped me debug my wiring, seeing that the Mosfet was flipped.
 This showed me that understanding what the parts of your system does is important, instead of blindly copying wiring diagrams from the internet.
 Additionally, I had many issues with controlling voltage.
 I had heard that the DC Motors could run with 9 Volts, and assumed that this fact held in this system.
 However, because we have a Mosfet transistor in the circuit, we should only use 6 Volts.
 The burning at the bottom of the Metro board signalled to me the severe voltage issue.
 In the future, I should try to thoroughly understand the mechanisms of new components so that I can properly debug and wire them up.

+## Onshape_Assignment_Template

+### Assignment Description

+Write your assignment description here.
+What is the purpose of this assignment?
+It should be at least a few sentences.

+### Evidence

+Take several cropped screenshots of your Onshape document from different angles.
+Try to capture all important aspects of the design.
+Turn off overlays that obscure the parts, such as planes or mate connectors.
+Your images should have captions, so the reader knows what they are looking at!

+### Part Link

+[Create a link to your Onshape document](https://cvilleschools.onshape.com/documents/003e413cee57f7ccccaa15c2/w/ea71050bb283bf3bf088c96c/e/c85ae532263d3b551e1795d0?renderMode=0&uiState=62d9b9d7883c4f335ec42021).
+Don't forget to turn on link sharing in your Onshape document so that others can see it.

+### Reflection

+What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
+Your goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.
+Think about your audience for this one, which may be "future you" (when you realize you need some of this code in three months), me, or your college admission committee!

+&nbsp;